Walking in an Urban Oasis

 During summer, you are almost guaranteed to see an osprey on a walk through the 35-acre Quinnipiac Meadows Preserve.
 And if you're really lucky, you might spot a Diamond Back Terrapin, a threatened species of turtle that lives in brackish waters along the East Coast.
 But even if these creatures are elusive during your visit, you can learn about them and other wildlife from the newly installed signs posted along the two loop trails.

 The signs provide visitors with an overview of the history, ecology, wildlife, and terrain of the preserve.
-They were created through a partnership between the New Haven Land Trust and the Yale Peabody Museum, and funded in in part with a grant from The Quinnipiac River Fund.
+They were created through a partnership between the New Haven Land Trust and the Yale Peabody Museum and funded in part with a grant from The Quinnipiac River Fund.

 Winding its way through eastern red cedars, shadbush, and other native plants and grasses, the trails offer sweeping views of the Quinnipiac River and coastal marshland.
 Artfully placed benches made out of stone slabs found scattered on the site by previous owners have been constructed by local resident Chris Ozyck.